NWChemEx/Chemist/docs/source/developer/design/vector_spaces/cartesian_space.rst

-``CartesianSpace`` objects contain the information of Cartesian coordinate axes, so they can be used to evaluate vector or tensor properties, for example, dipole (vector with :math:`x, y, z` components), polarizability (tensor with :math:`xx, yy, zz, xy, yz, zx` components) and energy gradient of an N-atom molecule (vector with :math:`3N` components possibly labelled as :math:`x1, y1, z1, x2, y2, z2,...,xN, yN, zN`).
+``CartesianSpace`` objects contain the information of Cartesian coordinate axes, so they can be used to evaluate vector or tensor properties, for example, dipole (vector with :math:`x, y, z` components), quadrupole or polarizability (tensor with :math:`xx, yy, zz, xy, yz, zx` components) and energy gradient of an N-atom molecule (vector with :math:`3N` components possibly labelled as :math:`x1, y1, z1, x2, y2, z2,...,xN, yN, zN`).

 For example, to create a ``CartesianSpace`` with user-specified axis labels, one can simply